MIDIconsortium/Neuroimage_preprocessing/README.md

 # MRI pre-processing

 This repository contains code to enable replication of the neuroimaging pre-processing methods used in Wood, David A., et al. "Accurate brain-age models for routine clinical MRI examinations."
 NeuroImage (2022): 118871. and Wood, David A., et al. "Deep learning models for triaging hospital head MRI examinations".
 Medical Image Analysis.
 2022. (in press).
-The code requires the data to be in Nifti file format and makes heavy use of the Project Monai library (https://monai.io/).
+The code requires the data to be in Nifti file format and makes heavy use of the [Project Monai library](https://monai.io/).

 # Description

 Our axial MRI scan pre-processing pipeline is as follows:

-First, following conversion from DICOM to Nifti format (e.g., using code found [here] (https://github.com/rordenlab/dcm2niix)), we load each Nifti file.
+First, following conversion from DICOM to Nifti format (e.g., using [dcm2niix](https://github.com/rordenlab/dcm2niix)), we load each Nifti file.

 Next, because our scans came with a variety of slice thicknesses and spacings, we resample each scan to 1 mm^3 using bilinear interpolation.